rjzhao1/RideBuddiesDeploy/README.md

 ## Index Page

 The index page display all the rides available.
-The list of rides is recieved from the backend, then each ride is mapped to a row in a table.
+The list of rides is recieved from the backend through an API call and stored in a state.
+Each of the rides is then mapped to a row in a table with all the neccessary information.
 ![](screenshot/index.png)

 ## Google Maps API